formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/exercise.md

 </details>
 ```
 \
-Okay, to spare you some time, I will define some last methods we need: subtraction and multiplication of real numbers and measurements.
+Okay, to spare you some time, we will define some last methods we need: subtraction and multiplication of real numbers and measurements.
 Subtraction works just like addition, and for multiplication we see that

 ```math